benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 >**TIP:** For the Authorization header, use the token for the consumer’s login session that you obtained from Nike Unite/Identity, prefixed by **Bearer ** (note the single space after Bearer).
 This is necessary for Nike to verify that you are authorized to perform the requested operation on behalf of the consumer.

 Send an HTTP PUT request to `https://api.nike.com/buy/fulfillment_offerings_jobs/v1/2c1db6b9-7fd7-401c-acc9-73f926681cb9`.
 Note the UUID in the URL path, which you must generate.
 Make sure to send any consumer information you have such as shipping address, email address, or latitude and longitude of the consumer's physical location to get the most accurate list of offerings for each Cart item.

+>**TIP**: See the [Address Geocoding API](http://localhost:4000/doc/commerce/checkout/use-address.html#address-geocoding) section of the Address Tools guide for information on how to get coordinates from an address.

 **Sample Fulfillment Offerings Jobs PUT Request Body**